cailey-plainte/STAT228_portfolio/README.md

-This portfolio showcases my growing experience in data science, including course projects and individual work drawing from the course materials.
+This portfolio's purpose is to showcase my growing experience in data science, including course projects and individual work that draws from the course materials.

 ## Biographical Information